PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Method

 \subsection{Cross-Lingual Transfer}

-\textbf{Objective} Given sets of parallel corpus $X^T=\{x_i^t\}_{i=1}^N$ and $X^S=\{x_i^t\}_{i=1}^N$ and ${X^S}^{'}=\{x_i^t\}_{i=1}^M$ and the corresponding images $I=\{img\}_{i=1}^N$ with $N$ denoting the total number of paired samples $X^T$ represents the English corpus, while $X^S$ represents the non-English corpus, which corresponds to the English corpus, and ${X^S}^{'}$ represents the non-English corpus with relevant cultural.
-The teacher model $F^t$ projects text-to-image pairs $(X^T, I)=\{(x_i^t,img_i)\}_{i=1}^N$ into source middle feature maps $E^T=\{e_i^T\}_{i=1}^N$ and logits output $L^T=\{l_i^T\}_{i=1}^N$.
-Likewise, the student model $F^s$ maps $(X^S, I)$ into middle target feature maps $E^S=\{e_i^s\}_{i=1}^N$ and target logits output $L^S=\{l_i^S\}_{i=1}^N$ .
-Intuitively, there exists severe distribution mismatch between the source and target logits output, as well as between $E^S$ and $E^T$ due to the different languages.
-Therefore, our target is to make $E^S$ match with $E^T$, so as to transfer teacher knowledge to the student, enabling cross-lingual T2I generation.
+\textbf{Objective}.
+Given sets of parallel corpus $Y^T=\{y_i^t\}_{i=1}^N$ and $Y^S=\{y_i^t\}_{i=1}^N$ and ${Y^S}^{'}=\{y_i^t\}_{i=1}^M$ and the corresponding images $I=\{img\}_{i=1}^N$ with $N$ denoting the total number of paired samples, $Y^T$ represents the English corpus that will be input into the teacher model, $Y^S$ represents the non-English corpus with culturally irrelevant content, and ${Y^S}^{'}$ represents the non-English corpus with cultural relevance, they will be input into the student model.
+The teacher unet denoiser $\epsilon^T$ projects pairs $(Y^T, I)$ into source middle feature maps and source logits output.
+Likewise, the student unet denoiser $\epsilon^S$ projects pairs $(Y^S, I)$ into target middle feature maps and target logits output.
+Intuitively, there exists severe distribution mismatch between the source and target output, as well as between $\epsilon^S$ and $\epsilon^T$ due to the different languages.
+Therefore, our target is to make $\epsilon^S$ match with $\epsilon^T$, so as to transfer teacher knowledge to the student, enabling cross-lingual T2I generation.
 For the student, we use a language-specific CLIP text encoder instead of the original English text encoder to enhance token- and sentence-level lingual-native representations.
+For brevity, we omit the subscripts of $\mathbb{E}_{\mathcal{E}(x_0),\tau_\theta(y),\epsilon \sim \mathcal{N}(0,1),t}$ and $z_t,t$ conditions in the following notations.

-\textbf{Knowledge Distillation for T2I Generation} The original KD leverages Kullback-Leibler (KL) divergence to measures the difference between the categorical probability distribution of the teacher's logits output and the student's logits output~\cite{hinton2015distilling}.
-However, On the task of T2I generation, since the middle feature $E^T$ is the latent value of pixels instead of categorical probability distribution, KL divergence is unable to measure the difference between student and teacher.
+\textbf{Knowledge Distillation for T2I generation}.
+The original KD leverages Kullback-Leibler (KL) divergence to measures the difference between the categorical probability distribution of the teacher's logits output and the student's logits output~\cite{hinton2015distilling}.
+However, in the task of T2I generation, since the middle feature maps are the latent value of pixels instead of categorical probability distribution, KL divergence is unable to measure the difference between student and teacher.
 Consequently, we replace KL divergence with the L2-norm distance between the logits output from student and teacher to extend raw KD for T2I generation, whose loss function is formulated as: